Since the time of this case study, MoQuality has been acquired by Snap Inc. 🎉

 I joined the startup in March 2019 and found myself in a new space that I had never anticipated being in.
 Surrounded by developers, I had to pick up the flow of what both the developers and our target audience wanted.
 In the startup world, the plan is simple - iterate fast, test the designs, and fail fast (if needed).

 As the Design Lead, I ran week-long design sprints with the product team to decide the direction we wanted to take.
-Most of my days were spent as the product designer, but since you have to wear multiple hats in the startup world, I also balanced between providing marketing copy, designing brand guidelines, teaching the contract designer, and doing user research.
+Most of my days were spent as heads down in the product design space of mockups and wireframes, but as the startup life goes, I also balanced between providing marketing support with copywriting, designing brand guidelines, mentoring junior designers, and running user research.

 For me, research was an important step because I had no previous knowledge of the QA testing realm.
 I ran a series of user research interview sessions that ranged from 30-60 minutes, depending on what we were testing that day.
 When people couldn't be physically present for the interviews sessions, I would host them on Zoom with screen share.
 Our building also had a nice lobby space, where I was able to run "lobby days" in which we tested 5-10 minute long user flows that didn't require a specific skillset (ie. not QA specific roles could perform these actions and still provide us with good feedback).